superkabuki/threefive_is_SCTE35/README.md

 # pypi.org rates threefive in the Top 2% of All Python3 Packages.
 Ever.

-# threefive is the most used SCTE-35 tool in China, #1 with the Red Party,.

 # `Heads up`
 <pre>I called this repo threefive3 in an attempt to avoid confusion with my old threefive repo,